DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 -I also learned how to use the truth table as a tool for proving statements.

+-The relationship of the logical euqivalences that can be further used to prove statements.

 #Week 2

 -I learned that quantifiers are existential if there is an x that will make the function P(x) true.